 Focus on competitiveness

-The Multiple Benefits approach quantifies and communicates the strategic impacts of investments that improve energy performance.
+Multiple Benefits is an approach to quantify and communicate the strategic impacts of investments in enhanced energy performance.

-By strategic, we mean showing how the project contributes the sustained competitive advantage or core mission of the organisation.
+By strategic, we mean the project's contribution to the sustained competitive advantage or core mission of the organisation.

-Competitive advantage is illustrated below with its three core dimensions: value proposition, costs and risks.
+Competitive advantage is illustrated below with its three dimensions: value proposition, costs and risks.

 How does the approach work?